 As governments lean into digital transformation and offer high-quality, government-issued digital credentials to their constituencies, they must consider privacy through the lens of the technologically possible and in the design of their laws and legislation.
+Governments have a duty of care to protect the vulnerable members of society and this duty extends to protecting them in this era of digital technologies.
 When considering how to protect society, governments must also remember society is made up of individuals who deserve both protection and agency to make decisions and feel safe in their activities online.
 Individuals and society as a whole are concerned about how governments will use the data they are perforce being entrusted with.
 It's up to governments to address those concerns.